GoogleCloudPlatform/cloudml-samples/census/tf-keras/README.md

-# Getting started: Training and prediction with Keras in Cloud ML Engine
+# Getting started: Training and prediction with Keras in AI Platform

 This code uses [`tf.keras`](https://www.tensorflow.org/guide/keras) to train a classifier on the [Census Income Data